 MBChB MRCS FRCS(Urol)

-As a Consultant Urological Surgeon at Brighton and Sussex University Hospital I practice in all areas of general urology; my main sub-speciality interest being the minimally invasive management of urinary stone disease.
+As a Consultant Urological Surgeon at Brighton and Sussex University Hospital I practice in all areas of general urology; my main sub-specialty interest being the minimally invasive management of urinary stone disease.

 I discovered my surgical roots whilst undertaking traditional dissection anatomy classes and was subsequently awarded the Jamieson Medal.

-I have developed sub-speciality expertise in, rigid and flexible ureteroscopy with laser stone fragmentation, and percutaneous stone surgery.
+I have developed sub-specialty expertise in, rigid and flexible ureteroscopy with laser stone fragmentation, and percutaneous stone surgery.

 Some of the principal treatments carried out by Mr Paimaun Zakikhani at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at The Montefiore Hospital.